cypress-io/cypress/docs/source/guides/integrating-cypress/dashboard-projects.md

 3. **Choose who owns the project.** You can personally own it or select an organization you've created.

   Organizations work just like they do in Github.
-They enable you to separate your personal and work projects.
-[Read more about Organizations.](https://on.cypress.io/guides/organizations)
+They enable you to separate your personal and work projects. {% url 'Read more about organizations' dashboard-organizations %}.

   ![Chosen Organization to Own](https://cloud.githubusercontent.com/assets/1271364/22700579/26353ba6-ed29-11e6-9510-5b7bf4a1cdd2.png)